-- (a) The Executive Officer shall deny a Permit to Construct or a Permit to Operate, except as provided in Rule 204, unless the applicant shows that the equipment, the use of which may cause the issuance of air contaminants or the use of which may eliminate, reduce, or control the issuance of air contaminants, is so designed, controlled, or equipped with such air pollution control equipment that it may be expected to operate without emitting air contaminants in violation of provisions of Division 26 of the State Health and Safety Code or of these rules. - (b) If the Executive Officer finds that the equipment has not been constructed in accordance with the permit and provides less effective air pollution control than the equipment specified in the Permit to Construct, he shall deny the Permit to Operate. - (c) Prior to granting a Permit to Construct or permit modification for a project requiring notification, all addresses within the area described in subdivision (d) of this rule shall be notified of the Executive Officer's intent to grant a Permit to Construct or permit modification at least 30 days prior to the date action is to be taken on the application.
-For the purpose of this rule, a project requiring notification is: - (1) any new or modified permit unit, source under Regulation XX, or equipment under Regulation XXX that may emit air contaminants located within 1000 feet from the outer boundary of a school.
-This subdivision shall not apply to a modification of an existing facility if the Executive Officer determines that the modification will result in a reduction of emissions of air contaminants from the facility and no increase in health risk at any receptor location.
-(This paragraph shall not apply to modifications that have no potential to affect emissions.); or, - (2) any new or modified facility which has on-site emission increases exceeding any of the daily maximums specified in subdivision (g) of this rule; or
+- (a) The Executive Officer or designee shall deny a Permit to Construct or a Permit to Operate, except as provided in Rule 204, unless the applicant shows that the equipment, the use of which may cause the issuance of air contaminants or the use of which may eliminate, reduce, or control the issuance of air contaminants, is so designed, controlled, or equipped with such air pollution control equipment that it may be expected to operate without emitting air contaminants in violation of provisions of Division 26 Section 41700, 41701, or 44300 (et sec.) of the State Health and Safety Code or of these rules. - (b) If the Executive Officer or designee finds that the equipment has not been constructed in accordance with the permit and provides less effective air pollution control than the equipment specified in the Permit to Construct, he shall deny the Permit to Operate. - project requiring notification, all addresses within the area described in subdivisionsection (d) of this rule shall be notified of the Executive Officer's or designee's intent to grant a Permit to Construct or permit modification at least 30 days prior to the date action is to be taken on the application.
+For the purpose of this rule, a significant projects requiring notification is will consist of: - (1) any allnew or modified permit units, source under Regulation XX, or equipment under Regulation XXX that may emit air contaminants located within 1000 feet from the outer boundary of a school.
+This subdivision shall not apply to a modification of an existing facility if the Executive Officer or designee determines that the modification will result in a reduction of emissions of air contaminants from the facility and no increase in health risk at any receptor location.
+(This paragraph shall not apply to modifications that have no potential to affect emissions.); or,

-- (3) any new or modified permit unit, source under Regulation XX, or equipment under Regulation XXX with increases in emissions of toxic air contaminants, for which the Executive Officer has made a determination that a person may be exposed to: - (A) a maximum individual cancer risk greater than, or equal to: - (i) one in a million (1 x 10-6), per guidelines published by the Executive Officer under Rule 1401 (e), for facilities with more than one permitted unit, source under Regulation XX, or equipment under Regulation XXX, unless the applicant demonstrates to the satisfaction of the Executive Officer that the total facility-wide maximum individual cancer risk is below ten in a million (10 x 10-6) using the risk assessment procedures and toxic air contaminants specified under Rule 1402; or, - (ii) ten in a million (10 x 10-6), per guidelines published by the Executive Officer under Rule 1401 (e), for facilities with a single permitted unit, source under Regulation XX, or equipment under Regulation XXX; or - (B) quantities or concentrations of other substances that pose a potential risk of nuisance.
+- (2) anyall new or modified facilities facility which have has on-site emission increases exceeding any of the daily maximums specified in subdivision (g) of this rule; andor - (3) any all-new or modified permit units, source under Regulation XX, or equipment under Regulation XXX with increases in emissions of toxic air contaminants, for which the Executive Officer or-designee has made a determination that a person may be exposed to: - (A) an maximum individual cancer risk greater than, or equal to: - (i) one in a million (1 x 10-6), per guidelines published by the Executive Officer under Rule 1401 (e), during a lifetime (70 years) period, for facilities with more than one permitted unit, source under Regulation XX, or equipment under Regulation XXX, unless the applicant demonstrates to the satisfaction of the Executive Officer that the total facility-wide maximum individual cancer risk is below ten in a million (10 x 10-6) using the risk assessment procedures and toxic air contaminants specified under Rule 1402; or, - (ii) ten in a million (10 x 10-6), per guidelines published by the

+Executive Officer under Rule 1401 (e), during a lifetime

+(70 years) for facilities with a single permitted unit, source under Regulation XX, or equipment under Regulation XXX; or - (B) may be exposed to quantities or concentrations of other substances that pose a potential risk of nuisance.